mailbox171/fctfoke-v04/readme.md

 # FC Oracle OCI OKE Sample Architecture

-- This repo is the result of a self-training hands-on exercise.
+This repo is the result of a self-training hands-on exercise.
 It contains scripts, additional configurations and instructions to set up an OKE (Oracle Kubernetes Engine) environment, with some additional services, features, and sample deployments.

-- The main elements covered are:
+The main elements covered are:

-- Two VCNs (Local Peering established), each with an OKE cluster
+- Two VCNs (Local Peering established), each one with its own an OKE cluster

-- Simple arrangement of the Terraform variable assignments, based on directories and environment variables, to be able to provision different environments (dev, test, prod), in different regions.
+- Simple arrangement of the Terraform variable assignments, based on directories and environment variables, to be able to provision different environments (dev, test, prod), in different OCI regions.

 - Bastion VM and convenience Operator VM for cluster access.